SolaceSamples/solace-samples-spring/_docs/spring-cloud-streams.md

 Leave the app running for the remainder of the tutorial.

 ## Learn about the Processor

+Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/cloud-streams-processor) if not already imported in previous steps.

 ### ConvertFtoCProcessor.java
 Open a new console/terminal if needed.